ysyk2021/the-power-of-mindful-compassion-techniques-for-personal-growth-and-connection-with-others/src/chapter-6-3.md

-Chapter 7: Sustaining a Regular Mindful Compassion Practice
+Sustaining a Regular Mindful Compassion Practice
 ===========================================================

 In this chapter, we will explore strategies for sustaining a regular mindful compassion practice.
 Consistency is key when it comes to cultivating compassion and reaping its benefits.
 By incorporating these techniques into your routine, you can maintain a steady and nourishing practice of mindful compassion.